marmgroup/AssociativeLearning/README.md

 Folder 'optimality' contains an Excel file that has been used to find the optimally performing networks and RW rule.
 Folder 'supplementary material' contains Appendices A-F

+# Acknowledgements

+This work was supported by the European Research Council (ERC Advanced Grant No. 789240 awarded to F.J.W.).